 How Are Americans Using Stimulus Checks?

-The U.S. Census Bureau said in a 2020 study that the majority of recipients who got the first stimulus check spent their payment on household expenses.
+An earlier June 2020 Census study showed that the majority of recipients who got the first stimulus check spent their payment on household expenses.
 Adults with incomes between $75,000 and $99,999 told the Census that they would most likely pay off debt or add to their savings.
 While adults making less than $25,000 said they would use their stimulus to pay for expenses.

-For those households that spent their first stimulus checks, the study says that:
+For those households that spent their first stimulus checks, the study says:

-House Democrats passed President Biden’s $1.9 trillion relief package with a third round of $1,400 stimulus checks, topping off the $600 second stimulus payments and adding up to $2,000 for millions of Americans.
-Targeted income limits, however, exclude individual taxpayers earning over $100,000 and joint filers making over $200,000.
-The bill has now moved to the Senate where it must be submitted to another vote.
-Both chambers of Congress have to pass the bill before it can get signed into law.
+Biden signed the American Rescue Plan into law on March 11.
+Congress passed the $1.9 trillion relief package with a third round of $1,400 stimulus checks, topping off the $600 second stimulus payments and adding up to $2,000 for millions of Americans.
+Targeted income limits, however, exclude individual taxpayers earning over $80,000 and joint filers making over $160,000.
+Payments started arriving as early as the weekend of March 13-14.

 It’s important to keep up with the latest developments so you can know what type of aid you could qualify for.
 We will continue to update this article as soon as new information becomes available.
 You can also find other relief programs at the federal government help center and our list of coronavirus relief programs by state.